riffnshred/nhl-led-scoreboard/README.md

 If you create an issue because you are having trouble running your setup and you are using something different, I will close it and tell you to buy the appropriate parts or to check the [rpi-rgb-led-matrix ](https://github.com/hzeller/rpi-rgb-led-matrix) repo.

 Please refer to the [Home page](https://github.com/riffnshred/nhl-led-scoreboard/wiki/Home) and [Hardware page](https://github.com/riffnshred/nhl-led-scoreboard/wiki/Hardware) in the wiki section.
-You will find everything you need order and build your scoreboard.
+You will find everything you need to order and build your scoreboard.

 ### Software Installation
 #### Raspbian Buster Lite